Technology & Engineering Education

 TE 215 Materials Processing 3

 Concepts involved in the efficient processing of multiple materials.
 Appropriate hand tools and equipment are employed to demonstrate the relationship between materials, properties and processes.
 Attention is given to procedures common to a variety of manufactured products.
-Three hours lecture and two hours laboratory, course meets five hours per week.
+Two hours lecture and two hours laboratory, course meets four hours per week.
+Fall.

 Prereq.: MFG 121.
-Introduction to teaching engineering design (K-12).
 Focus on activities that lead to innovation and invention, problem identification, research methods, prototype development and presentation of results.
 Three hours lecture and two hours laboratory, course meets five hours per week.
 Spring.